Crom Campsite site rules

 Staff will advise where unloading is permitted for the Glamping pods.

-We have three dog-friendly Glamping pods.
-Please ensure that you book the correct one.
+We have three dog-friendly glamping pods.
+Please ensure that you book the correct one if you wish to bring a dog on your holiday.

 We ask that our visitors are considerate to their neighbours at all times, but ‘quiet please’ between 11pm and 7am.

-Due to the size of our pitches, tent dimensions need to be given at time of booking.
+Due to the size of our pitches, tent dimensions need to be given at the time of booking.
 This will allow us to place you on the most appropriate pitch.

 Groups/ Maximum occupancy